cbassa/sattools/DOCKER.md

     Install **XQuartz** - https://www.xquartz.org/ (can also install via brew) Log out/back in as directed by the installer

-Unix/Linux
+Unix/Linux:

-`sudo apt-get install docker.io`
+`sudo apt-get update && sudo apt-get install docker.io`

-From your X11 terminal, find your computer's IP address and authorize it for X11 connections `xauth + 192.168.1.2`
+From your X11 terminal, find your computer's IP address and authorize it for X11 connections

+`xauth + 192.168.1.2`

 # Download and build the sattools Dockerfile